Almost global well-posedness for quasilinear strongly coupled wave-Klein-Gordon systems in two space dimensions: Klainerman-Sobolev inequalities

 {\bf Case I.} We consider first the slightly simpler case of the $-$ sign in \eqref{interpolate-2h}, which corresponds to \eqref{delta-d}.
-To obtain a better that $T^{-\frac12} S^{-\frac12}$ bound for $\partial^j w$ in \eqref{interpolate-2h} we consider the balance of frequencies there.
+To obtain a better that $T^{-\frac12} S^{-\frac12}$ bound for $\partial^j\nabla u$ in \eqref{delta-d} or equivalently a better than $1$ bound for $\partial^j w$ in \eqref{interpolate-2h} we consider the balance of frequencies there.
 Taking a Littlewood-Paley decomposition, denote by $\lambda$ the $Z$ frequency and by $\mu$ the $\partial_\sigma - \partial_\phi$ frequency.
 We can take both $\lambda, \mu \geq 1$ since we work in a unit size region; all frequencies below $1$ can be combined in the frequency $1$ case.
 As before, for the gradient we can think of the vector fields

 The $L^2$ bound for $w_{\lambda\mu}$ given by the right hand side of \eqref{interpolate-2h} is